 Decisions API

 Endpoints for retrieving policy-decision context.
-Implements the contract in ADR-043 and the V1.1 amendments for policy_version_at_decision plus a tier-gated listing surface.
+Implements the platform's explainability data contract (ADR-043) and its amendments for policy_version_at_decision plus a tier-gated listing surface.

 The Decisions API has two endpoints that compose: